 A porch is an open-air structure attached to a building forming a covered entrance large enough for comfortable use as an outdoor room.
 All porches shall cover at least 40% of the width of the facade the porch enfronts, including any garage.
 Front porches may be screened.
-A porch may be allowed to encroach into a site's front setback, but it is not permitted to encroach into the right-of-way, or pedestrian clear zone

 Dimensions

-Depth 8 foot minimum •
+Depth 8 feet minimum •

-Height, ground level clear 8 foot minimum 0
+Height, ground level clear 8 feet minimum 0

-Width, length of facade 40% minimum •
+Width, length of facade 40% minimum (

-Finish level above sidewalk 24" minimum •
+Finish level above sidewalk 2 feet minimum •

 Height, stories 2 stories maximum M

-Set back from curb n/a
+Set back from curb Not applicable